shreyExp/DreamHacker/STRUCTURE.md

 ### `./drmhk_autogen`

-This houses the front-facing logic for `io_server`.
+This houses the front-facing logic for `DreamHacker`.
 Handles CLI flags via `getopts` and sets global variables as defined.
 Also allows running of a test function `tests` which isn't really tests.

 ### `./frontend`